PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

     - Shows roles in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
     - Shows name of the associated users as secondary information in the dropdown.
 Shows `(L)` for the user who is marked as lead. `Mark as lead` user is shown first and then it shows other user in alphabetical order.
   - Duplicate family role is not allowed in any RACI roles.
 It means same family role can be added in the different RACI roles but same family role can not be added in same RACI role.
 In this case, it will show an error.

+#### Notes tab
+- When user opens the Notes tab of the task, the `Notes` tab will open in edit mode by default.

 ### UI Rule